-A 2 pound metal washer falling while resting on top of a bracket when co-worker fumbled it was not the type of material contemplated that needed to be secured for the undertaking, due to wright and size.
+A 2 pound metal washer falling while resting on top of a bracket when a co-worker fumbled it was not the type of material contemplated that needed to be secured for the undertaking, due to weight and size.

 Suwareh v.
 State, 24 A.D.3d 380 (2005) (First Department)

 Worker on a roof sustained injuries to his foot after hauling a bucket of hot tar with a rope, when the bucket of hot tar got stuck on the ledge, and when trying to free it he lost his balance and lost control of the bucket, which spilled and burned his feet.
 Even though the worker was not injured from falling material, his injuries arose while working at an elevated height and with material being hoisted and was not provided with the proper protection as contemplated by Section 240.
 The injured worker therefore was entitled to summary judgment as to liability.

 Blake v.
 Brookfield Properties One WFC Co., et al., 2020 NY Slip Op 00831 (First Department)